Get your weight loss medication from a weight loss expert.

-Medical weight loss at St. Louis Bariatrics is a comprehensive medically supervised program that offers an effective, non-surgical weight loss solution for patients at our St. Louis and Festus, Missouri locations.
+Medical weight loss at St. Louis Bariatrics is a comprehensive, medically-supervised program overseen by Dr. Jay Michael Snow which offers an effective, non-surgical weight loss solution for patients at our St. Louis and Festus, Missouri locations.

 Benefits of a Medically Supervised Weight Loss Program

 Support: Medically supervised weight loss can help you overcome the struggle of managing your weight on your own.
 Studies show that diet and exercise alone often fail to help people lose weight and keep it off, but a medically supervised weight loss program helps people to lose a significant amount of weight and successfully sustain their weight loss.

 Accessibility: Bariatric surgeries, such as gastric sleeve or gastric bypass, are proven effective for weight loss and offer many health benefits, but not everyone is ready for a surgical solution.
 If your health insurance doesn’t cover bariatric surgery, medical weight loss can be an affordable option that may be covered by insurance.

 Customization: Your medical weight loss plan will be custom-tailored to meet your needs.
 We offer a full range of prescription weight loss medication and you will be monitored by health care professionals to ensure your plan is right for you.

 There are several different types of prescription medications for weight loss.
 Some, such as phentermine-based medications like Adipex or Lomaira™ work by suppressing your appetite.
 Others, such as semaglutide medications like Wegovy™, regulate hormones to help with weight loss.
 We also offer Mounjaro™, which has been proven to help patients with Type 2 diabetes improve their A1C levels while losing weight.